baasbox/docs/introduction.rst

 BaasBox is a complete solution to implement the back end of your applications.

-You can access all section using the sidebar on the left.
+You can access all sections using the sidebar on the left.
 The documentation explains:

 -  the BaasBox features (server side)